 Have you ever tried natural remedies to help your kids get over a cold or flu?
-In this post, I share with you the natural remedies I use to help my kids get over the flu quickly and with less severe symptoms.
+In this post, I share with you the natural remedies I use to help my kids get over seasonal or environmental threats quickly and with less severe symptoms.

 First, here’s a little background on how I adopted natural remedies!